-- a. the cost of providing the services concerned, - b. the protection of consumers from abuses of monopoly power in terms of prices, pricing policies and standard of services, - c. the appropriate rate of return on public sector assets, including appropriate payment of dividends to the Government for the benefit of the people of New South Wales, - d. the effect on general price inflation over the medium term, - e. the need for greater efficiency in the supply of services so as to reduce costs for the benefit of consumers and taxpayers, - f. the need to maintain ecologically sustainable development (within the meaning of section 6 of the Protection of the Environment Administration Act 1991) by appropriate pricing policies that take account of all the feasible options available to protect the environment, - g. the impact on pricing policies of borrowing, capital and dividend requirements of the government agency concerned and, in particular, the impact of any need to renew or increase relevant assets, - h. the impact on pricing policies of any arrangements that the government agency concerned has entered into for the exercise of its functions by some other person or body, - i. the need to promote competition in the supply of the services concerned, - j. considerations of demand management (including levels of demand) and least cost planning, - k. the social impact of the determinations and recommendations, - l. standards of quality, reliability and safety of the services concerned (whether those standards are specified by legislation, agreement or otherwise).
+- a. the cost of providing the services concerned, - b. the protection of consumers from abuses of monopoly power in terms of prices, pricing policies and standard of services,

+- e. the need for greater efficiency in the supply of services so as to reduce costs for the benefit of consumers and taxpayers, - f. the need to maintain ecologically sustainable development (within the meaning of section 6 of the Protection of the Environment Administration Act 1991) by appropriate pricing policies that take account of all the feasible options available to protect the environment, - g. the impact on pricing policies of borrowing, capital and dividend requirements of the government agency concerned and, in particular, the impact of any need to renew or increase relevant assets, - h. the impact on pricing policies of any arrangements that the government agency concerned has entered into for the exercise of its functions by some other person or body, - i. the need to promote competition in the supply of the services concerned, - j. considerations of demand management (including levels of demand) and least cost planning, - k. the social impact of the determinations and recommendations,

+I. standards of quality, reliability and safety of the services concerned (whether those standards are specified by legislation, agreement or otherwise).
+IFART Act s 15(1)